Yellow Emperor — Culture Hero and Founder of Country in Chinese History

 Yellow Emperor (yellow represents the earth) was an exceptional Neolithic sovereign that defeated many primitive tribes through wars and established a united country.

-As a culture hero, Yellow Emperor and his officials made great contributions in inventing or developing Chinese Medicine, ancient calendar, cultivating more species of food and animals, producing clothes, ships, and carts, as well as setting fundamental etiquettes of his country.
+As a culture hero, Yellow Emperor and his officials made great contributions in inventing or developing Chinese Medicine, the ancient calendar, cultivating more species of food and animals, producing clothes, ships, and carts, as well as setting fundamental etiquettes of his country.

 Music, military strategy, math, architecture were all well developed under his reign.